 If you do not wish to do that, there are some other ways you can tell which protocol you are using.
 If any of the statements are correct, then you are using POP3.

 - Create a folder on one of your devices.
 When you log in to a different device, the folder is missing.

 - Read an email on one of your devices.
 When you log in to a different device, it shows as unread.

 - Delete an email on one of your devices.
 When you log in to a different device, it is still there.

 Yes, this is possible.
 This is undertaken by changing a setting in your email client.

 If you currently use POP and are changing to IMAP, we recommend setting up a new account in your email client where you now have your POP account.
 Once you have set up the new account, drag all your emails from your POP account to your IMAP account.
-This will save all your old emails into your new account, and allow you to access them on other computers and mobiles devices.
+This will save all your old emails into your new account and allow you to access them on other computers and mobile devices.